-Every so often a thing comes to pass that is of such astounding importance that we must stand up and recognize it.
-We must place this thing on the pedestal it deserves, and ensure that the precepts and policies put in place by it are adhered to, appreciated, and spread as far as the human voice will carry.
+Every so often, a situation comes to pass that is of such astounding importance that humans all over the globe should stand up and recognize it.
+People must place this situation on the pedestal that it deserves.
+In doing so, people will ensure that the precepts and policies put in place by it are adhered to, appreciated, and spread as far as the human voice will carry.

 History of Human Rights Day